Astrocytomas account for nearly 50% of all childhood central nervous system (CNS) tumors(1).

 - Cerebral hemispheres and deep midline structures next most frequent sites.

-Neuraxis dissemination is uncommon and prognosis may be excellent if the tumor is amenable to gross total resection.
+Neuraxis dissemination is uncommon and prognosis may be excellent if the tumor is low grade and amenable to gross total resection.

 Proportion of pediatric tumors |